Jimmy Cobb, Jazz Drummer on Miles Davis' 'Kind of Blue,' Dies at 91

 Getty Images

-Jimmy Cobb, legendary jazz drummer and member of Miles Davis’ First Great Sextet, died Sunday at his Manhattan home of lung cancer, NPR reports.
+Jimmy Cobb, legendary jazz drummer and member of Miles Davis’ First Great Sextet, died Sunday at his Manhattan home of lung cancer, NPR reported.
 He was 91.

-But Davis wasn’t the only jazz icon Cobb worked with.
-Billie Holiday, Sarah Vaughan, Dinah Washington, John Coltrane, Dizzy Gillespie, Pearl Baily and Nancy Wilson are among the dozens of others.
+In his decades-long career, Cobb also worked with other jazz legends such as Billie Holiday, Sarah Vaughan, Dinah Washington, John Coltrane, Dizzy Gillespie, Pearl Baily and Nancy Wilson.

-“It’s harder in one way, and it’s easier in another way, because right now, they got schools that you could buy -you can buy into,” he said, pointing out that back then, those schools didn’t exist and, even if they did, they didn’t have money to pay for them.
+“It’s harder in one way, and it’s easier in another way, because right now, they got schools that you could buy — you can buy into,” he said, pointing out that he grew up in era before formal music education was popular — or affordable to aspiring artists like himself.

 In 2018, Cobb received the Don Redman Heritage Award and was one of six artists to receive the 2009 National Endowment for the Arts NEA Jazz Masters award.